AL Wild Card Game shows how different 2017 Yankees are from previous versions

 - SS Didi Gregorius

 One player under 30, and that was Gregorius.
-He was the first player to be brought is as part of this youth movement, and he's gotten better and better in each of his three seasons in pinstripes.
-Now look at the lineup the Yankees used in the Wild Card Game on Tuesday:
+He was the vanguard of this youth movement, and he's gotten better in each of his three seasons in pinstripes.
+Now look at the lineup the Yankees used in the wild-card game on Tuesday:

 - LF Brett Gardner